 In a nutshell, Ball Pythons don’t like to be too dry, and being too wet can impact their health.
 So, what we’re left with is this humidity sweet spot of 55-65% for general humidity.
 During a shed cycle, humidity can be raised to 80% or more, but only temporarily.
 I’ll cover this later in the post, but first let’s look at how to maintain humidity.

 Tips for maintaining humidity

 To maintain the correct humidity level, you obviously need to monitor it.
-There are two types of hygrometers (humidity gauges) you can use for this: analog or digital.
-Cheap analog hygrometers are available in most pet stores and work ok for a while, until they decalibrate themselves and stop giving accurate readings!
+There are two types of hygrometers (humidity gauges) you can use for this: analogue or digital.
+Cheap analogue hygrometers are available in most pet stores and work ok for a while until they decalibrate themselves and stop giving accurate readings!
 Digital hygrometers on the other hand are more expensive, but only stop working if they run out of batteries, in which case you simply replace them.

-Aside from getting a decent hygrometer, another thing to consider is overall enclosure setup.
-In the enclosures section of my Ball Python Care Sheet, I explain that enclosure type does affect humidity.
+Aside from getting a decent hygrometer, another thing to consider is the overall enclosure setup.
+In the enclosures section of this guide, I explain that enclosure type does affect humidity.
 In plastic tubs, humidity is easy to maintain, whereas in vivariums it can be quite difficult.

 When you consider the fact that most terrarium/vivarium setups use ceramic heat emitters or heat bulbs – which dry out the air – it makes tubs even more attractive.
 This is something to take into consideration when setting up your pet’s enclosure.

 Easy steps to maintain humidity

 Obviously, I prefer tubs because of their hygienic nature and how easy it is to maintain humidity in them.
 Notwithstanding, you can maintain good humidity levels in any set-up if you put in the extra effort.